Great Places

 Visit Website

-Blackbird State Forest consists of 10 tracts of land totaling more than 5,400 acres that are only a 30-minute drive from Wilmington.
+Blackbird State Forest consists of nine tracts of land totaling more than 4,800 acres located about 45 minutes south of Wilmington.
 This northern-most state forest offers 45 miles of trails that are frequently used for hiking, mountain biking, horseback riding and more.
 There is even a paved nature trail designed for wheelchair accessibility, and a gravel pathway complete with seven educational stops for grade schoolers.

 In 2009, a new feature was added called the ABC Arboretum.
 This growing collection of trees is intended to help kindergartners learn the alphabet.
 There is also an education center, and this is open by appointment.